 - Withdrawal and detachment from family, friends, or at school

 - Lack of trust in others

 - Problems sleeping (fear of being alone at night)

 Grief counseling can help you heal no matter what type of grief you’re experiencing.
+It can help you move through the stages of grief with supportive guidance vs. getting stuck.
 But for those with unresolved grief, it is especially helpful.

 Grief therapy usually encompasses:

 - Understanding grief reactions and unresolved/complicated grief symptoms

 - Cognitive behavioral techniques that explore and process obsessive thoughts and emotions and address trauma and stress symptoms

 - Role playing imagined conversations with the deceased and explaining the circumstances of their death and possible feelings of guilt

 - Exploring happy memories about the loved one and reducing avoidance of the topic